-To adjust the carburetor correctly you should contact a mechanic with access to a rev counter.
+To adjust the carburettor correctly you should contact a mechanic with access to a rev counter.

 CAUTION!
-As the spark is cut off, the rev counter does not show speeds higher than 13000 rpm.
+As the spark is cut off, the rev counter does not show speeds higher than 13600 rpm.

-Correctly adjusted carburetor
+Correctly adjusted carburettor

-When the carburetor is correctly adjusted the machine accelerates without hesitation and the machine 4-cycles a little at max. speed.
+When the carburettor is correctly adjusted the machine accelerates without hesitation and 4-cycles a little at full throttle.
 It is also important that the chain does not rotate at idle.
 If the L-jet is set too lean it may cause starting difficulties and poor acceleration.
 If the H-jet is set too lean the machine will have less power, poor acceleration and could suffer damage to the engine.